Seagate/cortx/doc/ova/2.0.0/PI-4/CORTX_on_Open_Virtual_Appliance_PI-4.rst

 `VMware vSphere <https://www.vmware.com/products/vsphere.html>`_,
 `VMware Workstation <https://www.vmware.com/products/workstation-pro.html>`_

-**Important**: If you are running the VM in any of the VMWare hypervisors, it is not recommended to use VMware Tools, as CORTX may break due to kernel dependencies.
+**Important:** If you are running the VM in any of the VMWare hypervisors, it is not recommended to use VMware Tools, as CORTX may break due to kernel dependencies.
 For the same reason, please do not update the operating system in the image as that also might cause it to fail.

 **Specifications:**